 Physics 409 A & B

 Category: Physical Science

 Credit: 1.0

 Grade Level: 10

+Prerequisite: Algebra

-Prerequisite: Algebra Supplies: Scientific Calculator Required
+Supplies: Scientific Calculator Required

 This course is going to dive into all major physics topics at varying depths.
 Students will spend time investigating topics that include motion, forces, energy, momentum, atomic energy, waves, electricity and magnetism, circuits, thermodynamics, and optics.
 Learning will occur through classroom discussion, inquiry based lab investigations, and individual research.
 This class focuses on conceptual physics, and uses algebra level math to verify concepts.
+Students that complete the second semester will receive 1-Credit of "Energy Generation" from LTC.

 Chemistry 407 A & B

 Category: Physical Science

 Credit: 1.0

 Grade Level: 11

-Prerequisite: Algebra & Physics
+Prerequisite: Physics

 Supplies: Scientific Calculator Required

 The study of Chemistry focuses on matter at the atomic level and requires a problem solving mindset with a math focus.
-We discuss concepts that exist on such a small scale that they are not possible to see on their own.
+The math that is taught in this class expands upon the math skills taught in Physics.
+We discuss scientific concepts that exist on such a small scale that they are not possible to see on their own.
 Students verify how these concepts work by using lab techniques as well as mathematical and data analysis.
-Topics studied include: Periodic table analysis, bonding, properties of chemical reactions, Intermolecular forces, molecular geometry, calculating for product and reactant, acids and bases, and thermodynamics.
+Topics studied include: Periodic table analysis, bonding, properties of chemical reactions, intermolecular forces, molecular geometry, calculating for product and reactant, acids and bases, and thermodynamics.